Navigating Heat Pump Retrofits - A Guide for Facility Managers

 Facility Managers should plan ahead by ensuring that building asset registers are up to date, and there is a good understanding of when the service life of gas-fired plant is forecast to expire.
 It is also essential to be mindful of any Net Zero target dates or interim target dates by which site degasification is required to occur.

 The correct sizing of heat pump plant is key to ensuring the feasibility and success of a heat pump retrofit project, and it can be a complex engineering task.
-One of the best ways a Facility Manager can support their engineering team with this task is with the provision of suitable Building Management System (BMS) trend data.
+One of the best ways a Facility Manager can support their engineering team with this task is with the provision of suitable Building Management and Control System (BMCS) trend data.

 Heat pumps are more expensive on a $/kW basis than the gas-fired equipment they will be replacing – not just in terms of their unit supply cost, but also in terms of the cascading effect on related services infrastructure upgrades (such as electrical infrastructure) that may be initiated by their installation.

-Utilising historical Building Management System (BMS) trend data on metrics such as the annual building heating load profile, field Heating Hot Water (HHW) temperatures and building warm up times will greatly aid the design process, ensure that heat pumps are not oversized, which will also improve the accuracy of future cost and emissions impact calculations.
+Utilising historical BMCS trend data on metrics such as the annual building heating load profile, field Heating Hot Water (HHW) temperatures and building warm up times will greatly aid the design process, ensuring that heat pumps are not oversized, oversized, and also improving the accuracy of future cost and emissions impact calculations.

-The Facility Manager can play a pivotal role here by engaging early with the incumbent BMS contractor to address the following questions:
+The Facility Manager can play a pivotal role here by engaging early with the incumbent BMCS contractor to address the following questions:

-• Are the relevant HHW or DHW system points being monitored and trended by the BMS?
+• Are the relevant HHW or DHW system control sensors monitored and trended by the BMCS?

-• Are field sensors and meters calibrated and correctly interfaced to the BMS?
+• Are field sensors and meters calibrated and correctly interfaced to the BMCS?

-• Does the BMS incorporate a calculation of heating kW demand?
+• Does the BMCS incorporate accurate calculation of heating kW demand?

 • Is there adequate trend history stored (ideally, multiple years of data could be accessed) and are trending intervals short enough (hourly rather than daily)?

-These are questions that the Facility Managers can and should address as early as possible in the project planning stages.
+These are questions that the Facility Manager can and should address as early as possible in the project planning stages.

 How old are your Switchboards?

-Having a suitably qualified electrical engineer (ideally in conjunction with a Licensed Electrical Inspector) assess the age and condition of your switchboards, and their suitability for modification to suit a heat pump retrofit project, will ensure a more accurate understanding of the potential scope and costs involved.
+Having a suitably qualified electrical engineer assess the age and condition of your switchboards, and their suitability for modification to suit a heat pump retrofit project, will ensure a more accurate understanding of the potential scope and costs involved.

 Roof Space

-Whether used for air-sourced heat pumps, rooftop solar photovoltaics or for other technologies, maximal utilisation of open-air rooftop plant space is increasingly playing a central role in high performance sustainable buildings and can be a determining factor in establishing the feasibility of a heat pump retrofit project.
+Whether used for air-sourced heat pumps, rooftop solar photovoltaics or for other technologies, maximal utilisation of open-air rooftop plant space is increasingly playing a central role in high performance sustainable buildings and can be a determining factor in establishing a feasible heat pump

 Facility Managers can assist here in a variety of ways:

-• By planning the removal of any redundant equipment;
+• By planning the removal of all redundant equipment.

 • By ensuring that the roof condition is well maintained and any required water proofing remediation works are undertaken well ahead of future plant installations.